Pjdeveloper896/Emoji-dictionary-by-php/README.md

 ## Running

-Each time this example is run, a sqlite3 database is created or appended to.
-A single message is appended and all records are retrieved and rendered on the page.

-## Thanks

-Contents of this examples were taken from [this tutorial](https://www.if-not-true-then-false.com/2012/php-pdo-sqlite3-example/).
+this is a small dictionary of emojis . you can add emoji with name in database and can search the emoji from database using php html and tailwind with bulms css .